Xen1123/SimpleLinux-Arch/Documents/Cheat-Sheet.md

 Bus 004 Device 002: ID 04e8:6300 Samsung Electronics Co., Ltd Flash Drive eric@larpaholic ~>
 ```
+<h2 align=center>Running Items & Permissions</h2>

+- **CHMOD**
+  - Changes what a file can do or what you can do to it
+    - `chmod +x <file_name>` will make your file executable, which is how you run scripts
+    - You can also use chmod to change what someone can do to the file with numbers.
+      - chmod adds up to 7, for example, `chmod 7 <file> would make it so you can read it, write to it, and execute it, 6 is just read and write, 5 is read and execute, and 4 just lets you read it.

 <h2 align=center>Main Package Managers</h2>

 - **APT**